 Cleaning Lighting Fixtures

-Cleaning lighting fixtures - table lamps, floor lamps, and the overhead variety - need a good cleaning about once a month.
+Cleaning lighting fixtures.
+Table lamps, floor lamps, and overhead lamps need a good cleaning about once a month.

-Before cleaning light fixtures, carefully remove the shade or cover.
-(For lamp shades, clean according to the type of material, see below).
+Before cleaning lighting fixtures, carefully remove the shade or cover.
+(For lampshades, clean them according to the type of material; see below).

-You don't need the harsher, more expensive surface-specific cleaners to get the dirty job done.
+You don't need harsher, more expensive surface-specific cleaners to do the dirty job.
 These cleaners can mar the surface sheen that keeps fixtures looking their best.

-While it may be tempting to pop that glass fixture into the top rack of the dishwasher instead, resist this urge.
-The heat in a dishwasher can easily break delicate glass covers or fade exterior detailing.
+While it may be tempting to pop that glass fixture into the dishwasher's top rack instead, resist this urge.
+The dishwasher's heat can easily break delicate glass covers or fade exterior detailing.

-And automatic dishwasher detergent can scratch or dull the decorative design and coating on some fixtures.
+Automatic dishwasher detergent can scratch or dull some fixtures' decorative design and coating.
 Be safe and wash by hand.

 Cleaning a Chandelier